 If you’re new to the world of hotel room distribution, spend five minutes to understand how the ecosystem works before diving deep into the APIs.
 We’ve made a video for that.
 If you know the basics, just skip our explainer.

-How hospitality booking works (if you haven’t subscribed after the first video, now's a great time to do it)
+If you haven’t subscribed after the first video, now's a great time to do it

 SiteMinder is one of the largest channel management providers for hotels.
 It allows hoteliers to connect their properties to the leading OTAs and GDSs via the cloud interface, increase direct bookings, and analyze performance.

-While their packages can be extremely useful for hotels that strive for market visibility, SiteMinder also has SiteConnect API that mostly addresses OTAs and other end-user providers.
+While their packages can be extremely useful for hotels that strive for market visibility, SiteMinder’s SiteConnect API serves both hoteliers and OTAs ensuring seamless data exchange between resellers and suppliers.

-MakCorps has been collecting information about hotel prices of different vendors since 2010. .
-Its Hotel API covers not only current rates but also reviews, ratings, and other data from over 200 OTAs including Booking.com, Agoda, Expedia, and Hotels.com.
-Besides that, MakCorps offers historical hotel pricing data which enables travel agencies, hotel chains, and other clients to understand buying patterns and other trends and adjust rates to secure a competitive advantage. .
+MakCorps has been collecting information about hotel prices of different vendors since 2010.
+Its Hotel Price API covers not only current rates but also reviews, ratings, and other data from over 200 OTAs including Booking.com, Agoda, Expedia, and Hotels.com.
+Besides that, MakCorps offers historical hotel pricing data which enables travel agencies, hotel chains, and other clients to understand buying patterns and adjust rates to secure a competitive advantage.
 All data is received in XML format but MakCorps transfers it into JSON for customer convenience.

 DerbySoft is a connectivity provider that acts as a single point of contact both for hotels and travel sellers.
 It maintains a network of 750 partners including